We hope that the following answers are helpful to you, but if not, please get in touch.

 Similarly, children are not allowed to bring into school sweets, nuts or fizzy drinks for health reasons.

-If your child has come to school on a scooter, please leave it outside the school (if you do not take it home straight away), as we have no space for storage within school.
+If your child has come to school on a scooter, please take it home with you, as we have no space for storage within school.
+Bikes can be left in the bike shed (although they are left at your own risk).